Managing Skills in Organizations: Evidence from a Field Experiment [Working Paper]

-with Dirk Sliwka
+with Dirk Sliwka (R&R at Management Science)

 We study the value of skill management in organizations.
 In a natural field experiment with 2,583 service technicians, we exogenously vary managers’ ability to monitor and manage employee skills.
 We show that skill management is crucial to firm productivity, as removing managers’ access to hard information on employee skill assessments reduced not only overall training intensity but also work performance and employee job satisfaction.
 Combining detailed personnel records and survey data, we show that the intervention reduced managerial attention towards highly skilled employees, who received less training to broaden their skill set.
 As a result, performance losses are driven by substantially higher completion times for complex work assignments.

-Shaping Habits in Organizations - A Field Experiment
+Shaping Habits in Organizations - A Field Experiment [Working Paper]

 with Saskia Opitz & Dirk Sliwka